changsongyang/windows-activation/docs/en/index.md

       content: A full open-source guide to activating Windows 10/11 and Microsoft Office using reliable tools like HWID, KMS, and TSforge.
 ---

+# A E G

-# Welcome to the ultimate guide for activating Windows and Office using trusted open-source methods.
+### Welcome to the ultimate guide for activating Windows and Office

-This comprehensive guide walks you through reliable, open-source methods — like HWID, KMS, TSforge, and more — to activate your `Windows` and `Office` safely and permanently. <br/>
+> All-in One, This comprehensive guide walks you through reliable, open-source methods — like HWID, KMS, TSforge, and more — to activate your `Windows` and `Office` safely and permanently in under 40 seconds.
+Includes troubleshooting tips and detailed comparisons.

 ::: tip **Author's Notes**

-- After activation via the `HWID` method, you may encounter issues signing into your Microsoft account in **Microsoft Edge** browser settings!
+- After permanent activation via the `HWID` method, you may encounter issues signing into your Microsoft account in **Microsoft Edge** browser settings!
 - **Solution 1:** Skip this activation method< and use [KMS](./kms) instead (takes less than 2 minutes and requires renewal every 6 months).
 - **Solution 2:** Avoid Edge and switch to alternative browsers like **Chrome** or **Firefox**.